Cosmic jewels: why do diamonds rain on some planets?

 You may be interested: Is Neptune bluer than Uranus?
 Oxford scientists solved the mystery

 An international team of researchers led by specialists from the US Department of Energy’s SLAC National Accelerator Laboratory in California has gained new insights into the formation of diamond showers on icy planets such as Neptune and Uranus, using X-ray lasers.
 European XFEL in Schenefeld.
-The results, which were published in the journal Nature Astronomyprovide clues about the formation of the complex magnetic fields of these planets.
+The results, which were published in the journal Nature Astronomyprovide clues regarding the formation of the complex magnetic fields of these planets.

 In previous work with X-ray lasers, scientists discovered that diamonds should form from carbon compounds inside large gas planets because of the high pressure there.